ajdillhoff/personal-site/content/notes/introduction_to_complexity_analysis.md

 One of the major goals of computer science is to solve important problems.
 In order to do that, we must be able to express those solutions both mathematically and in a way that can be executed by a computer.
 Further, those solutions need to be aware of the resources that are available to them.
 It does us no good to come up with a solution that could never be run by current hardware or executed in a reasonable amount of time.

 There are of course other considerations besides runtime.
 How much memory does the solution require?
 Does it require a lot of data to be stored on disk?
 What about distributed solutions that can be run on multiple machines?
 Some solutions can be so complex, that we must also consider their environmental impact.
 For example, Meta's Llama 2 large language models required 3,311,616 combined GPU hours to train.
 They report that their total carbon emissions from training were 539 tons of CO2 equivalent (<a href="#citeproc_bib_item_1">Touvron et al. 2023</a>).

+### What is an algorithm? {#what-is-an-algorithm}

+Generally speaking, an **algorithm** is a sequence of steps describing some computational process.
+It is more abstract that a single function, and an algorithm will typically call many functions to accomplish its task.
+Algorithms give us a way of translating complex processes from human language into a form that can be executed by a computer.

 We begin our algorithmic journey by studying a simple sorting algorithm, insertion sort.
 First, we need to formally define the problem of sorting.
 Given a sequence of \\(n\\) objects \\(A = \langle a\_1, a\_2, \ldots, a\_n \rangle\\), we want to rearrange the elements such that \\(a\_1' \leq a\_2' \leq \ldots \leq a\_n'\\).
 We will assume that the elements are comparable, meaning that we can use the operators \\(<\\) and \\(>\\) to compare them.
 Some sets, such as the set of all real numbers, have a natural ordering.
 A useful programming language would provide the required comparison operators.
 For other types of elements, such as strings, this may not be the case.
 For example, how would you compare the strings "apple" and "banana"?
 In these cases, we will need to define our own comparison operators.
 Either way, we will assume that the comparison operators are available to us.